SashaKukurika/crm-backend/README.md

 ## Before start the project

+Install [IntelliJ IDEA](https://www.jetbrains.com/ru-ru/idea/download/?section=windows) on you computer

 Install [Node](https://nodejs.org/en/blog/release/v18.12.0) on you computer.

-Install [IntelliJ IDEA](https://www.jetbrains.com/ru-ru/idea/download/?section=windows) on you computer
+Install [Redis](https://redis.io/docs/install/install-redis/) on you computer.

+Go to [MySQL](http://owu.linkpc.net/mysql) and click create, come up with a username and password.
+The password will become yours MYSQL_PASSWORD and username MYSQL_USER / MYSQL_DATABASE in .env files.

 Go to IntelliJ IDEA > File > New > Project from Version Control > URL > 'paste url from GitHub'